Why Most Car History Reports Are a Mess (and How Carpeep Fixes It)

 A car history report isn't a Netflix subscription.
 You shouldn't have to decide between "basic," "standard," and "premium" to find out if your next car's been written off.

 HPI Check: The OG of vehicle checks.
-Rock-solid data, good coverage, good design.
-But you’ll pay around £19.99 for a single report.
+Rock-solid data, good coverage, decent design.
+But you'll pay around £19.99 for a single report.
+That's fine if you're a dealer buying hundreds, but for an average buyer?
+Painful.
+It's like paying for name-brand paracetamol when the supermarket version does the same job.

-Each has strengths — data quality, reputation, unique features — but none make the process simple, modern and complete without trade-offs.
+Each of them has strengths — data quality, reputation, unique features — but none have managed to make the process simple and modern and complete.
+You always trade something: either price, or clarity, or both.

 These reports often feel like they were built by engineers for engineers.
 Tons of data points, zero hierarchy.